 Make sure not to get any soy sauce on the Shari (vinegar rice).
 You don’t want to add unnecessary saltiness to the Shari, which has already been seasoned.
 It would be a terrible waste to cancel out the exquisite balance of the topping, wasabi and Shari with the saltiness of soy sauce.

-There are many different things all over the world that are share the name “sushi”.
+Many different things all over the world are share the name “sushi”.
 However, when Japanese people hear this word they think of “nigiri sushi”.
 Of course outside of Japan, it probably more commonly refers to sushi rolls.

 Similarly, the way soy sauce is used also differs greatly between people in Japan and those in other countries.
-The soy sauced used for nigiri sushi is not used to add salty flavor to the sushi.
-The reason it’s used is to subdue the fishy odor of the fish and to add the many amino acids contained in soy sauce to nigiri sushi, which brings out the umami synergistic effects.
+The soy sauce used for nigiri sushi is not primarily intended to add saltiness.
+Rather, it serves to suppress the fishy odor of raw fish and to enhance umami by adding the many amino acids found in soy sauce.
+Soy sauce is especially rich in glutamic acid, which, when combined with inosinic acid naturally present in the fish, creates a synergistic umami effect.
 Think of it more like an important background role to the sushi that isn’t meant to stand out.
-Meanwhile, since sushi rolls and other sushi dishes overseas are generally eaten after being cooled, the flavor is subdued, leading to using large amounts of soy sauce.

 There is also a big difference in the concept of sushi sauce.
 In Japan, there is no such word as “sushi sauce”.
 Neither chefs nor the general population has heard this term.
 However, the term is easy to imagine what it would be, so hearing the word “sushi sauce” would probably lead Japanese people to assume it meant nikiri shoyu or nitsume, which are used in nigiri sushi.
 Also, soy sauce, or “shoyu” as it’s called in Japanese, is not considered to be a type of “sauce” in Japan.
 But what about in other countries?
 Sushi sauce has a distinctive, assertive flavor and is added to bring out multiple layers of flavor.
 There are also many types of sushi sauce such as sriracha sauce, spicy mayo, mango sauce, ponzu sauce, tonkatsu sauce, eel sauce, tamari sauce, teriyaki sauce, dynamite sauce and others.
 They each play an important role in bringing out the flavors of sushi rolls that otherwise wouldn’t be apparent.